Lynne Ober

 Lynne Ober (born July 10, 1943) is an American politician from the state of New Hampshire.
 She is a former member of the New Hampshire House of Representatives, sitting as a Republican from the Hillsborough 37th district, having been first elected in 2004.

-During the 2021 New Hampshire budget negotiations, Ober, as vice chair of the house finance committee, disobeyed directions by house speaker Sherman Packard and majority leader Jason Osborne to wait for negotiations to be completed before calling a vote on emergency powers and paid family leave components of the budget.
-Packard then stripped Ober of her committee leadership positions.
+During the 2021 New Hampshire budget negotiations, Ober was vice chair of the house finance committee.
+In this role, she disobeyed directions by house speaker Sherman Packard and majority leader Jason Osborne to wait for negotiations to be completed before calling a vote on emergency powers and paid family leave components of the budget.
+As a result, Packard stripped Ober of her committee leadership positions.
 She and her husband Russell Ober then resigned in protest.